data-edu/data-science-in-education/_book/15-data-science-in-your-job.md

  - Recognize when you are using similar chunks of code to do repetitive operations.
 Store that code in an accessible place and reuse it
  - Keep a notebook of the questions teachers and administrators ask to help you develop an instinct for common patterns of questions.
 Write your code to anticipate these questions
- - Learn to use functions and packages like `purrr` to work on many datasets at once
+ - Learn to use functions and packages like {purrr} to work on many datasets at once
  - Install a prototyping habit by getting comfortable with quickly producing rough first drafts of your analysis.
 Your audience can give valuable feedback early and feel like you are quickly on the path to developing useful answers to their questions

 ### Working With More Data